Want to save this article for later?

 Reach is about building awareness and getting in front of prospective customers.
 This is the beginning of any customer journey.
 Social media, paid ads, and word-of-mouth provide the initial boost that brings you to the attention of a user.
 But then there are many other avenues to gain a better understanding of a product or service.
 Use the channels that your prospective customers are on.
 Get the word out!

-Acquisition is all about attracting those prospective customers and getting them into the sales and marketing funnel so they can be nurtured to the next step: conversion.
+With lifecycle marketing, acquisition is all about attracting those prospective customers and getting them into the sales and marketing funnel so they can be nurtured to the next step: conversion.
 At this step, it’s about giving them the information they need to make a buying decision.
 So, blog posts, whitepapers, ebooks, templates, webinars, and anything else that solves a pain point for your customers.

 Conversion is the stage where you’re convincing the customer to purchase.
 These prospects are already in your funnel and are receiving your nurture emails, your blog posts, even your in-app notifications and push notifications.